koajs/koa/docs/api/context.md

   Node's `response` object.

   Bypassing Koa's response handling is __not supported__.
-Avoid using the following node properties:
+Avoid using the following Node properties:

 - `res.statusCode`
 - `res.writeHead()`